WeCompare’s Smartphone Tips for Digital Nomads

 Top Tips To Make Your Smartphone Your Work BFF

 It is an understatement to say that our work patterns have changed drastically since the first months of 2020.
-Almost overnight, many of us went from working in an office setting for 40 hours (or more) a week to suddenly working from home.
+Almost overnight, we went from working in an office setting for 40 hours (or more) a week to suddenly working from home.

-What ensued for many of us, was an adjustment period like no other.
+What ensued was an adjustment period like no other.
 Kitchen tables suddenly doubled as desks, living areas became conference rooms, and our backyards became our coffee break areas.
 So, while the change might have been sudden, the day-to-day task flow was kept going for the large majority of enterprises.
 As a result, many are now debating more flexible remote working patterns.

-For many digital nomads or remote workers, settling in a coffee shop with a good latte at the start of the working day is standard procedure.
-Many establishments have a good WiFi connection that makes it possible to conduct digital or online tasks effectively and efficiently.
+For many digital nomads or remote workers, settling in a café with a good latte at the start of the working day is standard procedure.
+Many establishments have a good WiFi connection that lets you do your digital or online tasks effectively and efficiently.
 However, your phone can also be a valuable tool in your remote working arsenal.
 That’s why we’ve rounded up the top tips to making the most of your smartphone.

 A Workforce On The Go?

 Are we becoming a mobile workforce?
 The short answer is yes.

 A recent survey indicated that more than 95% of Ireland’s workers are in favour of remote working after the pandemic.
 This is firmly in line with international trends.
 For instance, the number of digital nomads in the US alone has increased by 50% since 2019.

 It also seems like working remotely is not solely restricted to younger demographic groups.
 Within this context, another survey indicated that an impressive 32% of digital nomads were baby boomers.
 Another 27% were millennials or gen Z and the largest portion (41%) were gen X.